JamesRLamar/prisma-playground/README.md

 ## Follow along by creating your own initial setup
 - https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases-typescript-postgres
-- The first tutorial is based on this doc, https://www.prisma.io/docs/support/help-articles/working-with-many-to-many-relations

 ## Init Database Setup
 ### WARNING: Do not run the following unless you want to start over and delete everything within your database schema